SableRaf/Processing-Experiments/2012/pix/README.txt

 Shader support is still beta in Processing at the moment so this sketch might not work anymore in the final release.

- * Arrow UP to enlarge the square module by 1 pixel
- * Arrow DOWN to reduce the square module by 1 pixel
+ * Arrow UP/DOWN to enlarge/reduce the square module by 1 pixel